bhwcan/jql/README.md

 # jql

 jql is a command line interface to JQL Atlassian's Jira Query Language.
 It needs to be able to authenticate with a Jira instance, and then at the JQL> prompt you type your query.
-I developed this when I was writing company custom Jira reports and found it very useful to be able to query JQL and and see the issue information from within my development environment.
+I developed this when I was writing company custom Jira reports and found it very useful to be able to query JQL and see the issue information from within my development environment.

 ## Dependancies